 Are employees' personal and work-life balanced?

-Is time used effectively?
+Is time used effectively in the workplace?

-Do company goals align with the vision?
+Do company goals align with its vision?

-Management area of business questions:
+Management area questions

 Is the company dependent on its success on a few employees?

 Client satisfaction questions

 When writing client questions, you can refer to this list to help you get started: